Peter Hoffmann

 Cloudera Kudu is a new distributed storage engine for fast data analytics.
-It has been developed to bridge the gap between the Hadoop HDFS/Parquet combination, which provides fast data analytics and excels at scanning over large amount of data, but lacks the support for fast random reads/writes and updating data and HBase which allows fast random reads/writes and updates but lacks fast analytical performance.
+It has been developed to bridge the gap between the Hadoop HDFS/Parquet combination, which provides fast data analytics and excels at scanning large amounts of data but lacks support for fast random reads/writes and updates, and HBase, which allows fast random reads/writes and updates but lacks fast analytical performance.

-To get more insight you should watch the talk Kudu: Resolving transactional and analytic trade-offs in Hadoop from Todd Lipcon or listen to the latest O’Reilly Data Show podcast with Ben Lorica and Todd Lipcon.
+For more insight, watch the talk Kudu: Resolving transactional and analytic trade-offs in Hadoop from Todd Lipcon or listen to the O’Reilly Data Show podcast with Ben Lorica and Todd Lipcon.

-Kudu can be used standalone or as an additional storage engine for Impala.
-Support for Apache Spark is planned and a there is a prototype from Ted Malaska on github.
+Kudu can be used stand-alone or as an additional storage engine for Impala.
+Support for Apache Spark is planned, and there is a prototype by Ted Malaska on GitHub.

-The Kudu Python support is still considered alpha, but already usable.
-A simple way to get started is to use the Kudu Quickstart VM for Virtualbox, but precompiled binaries for RHEL and Ubuntu are also available.
+The Kudu Python client is still considered alpha but already usable.
+A simple way to get started is to use the Kudu Quickstart VM for VirtualBox, but precompiled binaries for RHEL and Ubuntu are also available.
 I also managed to compile Kudu from source on a Debian box without much trouble.

-The first thing is to connect to the table server and create a new table with a Kudu Schema.
-The basic datatypes int, float, double, bool and utf8 encoded strings are available.
-The timestamp type is not yet supported by the python client:
+The first step is to connect to the tablet server and create a new table with a Kudu Schema.
+The basic data types int, float, double, bool, and UTF-8–encoded strings are available.
+The timestamp type is not yet supported by the Python client:

 import kudu